dclong/blog/misc/content/2014-01-21-hadoop-fs-tips.markdown

 then neither A nor B can remove the path.
 You have to change the owner of the path back to user A and then use user A to remove the path.

+## count (for Quota)

+    :::bash
+    hdfs dfs -count -q -v -h /user/username
+    QUOTA       REM_QUOTA     SPACE_QUOTA REM_SPACE_QUOTA    DIR_COUNT   FILE_COUNT       CONTENT_SIZE  PATHNAME
+    16 K           7.9 K             3 T           3.0 T           27        8.1 K            573.8 M  /user/username

+`QUOTA` is namespace quota,
+i.e., the number of files you can store.
+The directory /tmp has no quota limit.
+You can use it for storing files temporarily.

 ## cp - Copy Files/Directories